A VoicePrint Case Study

 Within five weeks his colleagues are noticing the changes.
 One of them attends a meeting with him and tells him afterwards, ‘I came in expecting a car crash, but you handled it wonderfully.
 I didn’t know you had that in you.’
 Mac used to have a facial expression which leaked disapproval, abruptly jerking his head back when somebody said something with which he disagreed.
 These gestures have gone; now he simply tilts his head slightly to one side and wears an inquisitive look while the other person speaks and he listens.
 Everybody, including himself, notices that his listening has improved.

 He lets people know that he wants to be challenged.
 They are surprised, but it makes them less inhibited about interacting with him.
 They respond with what he feels are better inputs, which result in better discussions and shared ownership of decisions.
 He sends fewer emails and has made them less terse or liable to come across like a blow from a blunt instrument.
 He drafts them on the train during his commute, reviews them the next morning and refines them before sending.
-He remains particularly mindful of one of my coaching questions, ‘How can you soften the sound without losing the meaning?’
+He tells me that he remains particularly mindful of one of my coaching questions, ‘How can you soften the sound without losing the meaning?’

 When we finally review the coaching, his manager makes the observations that Mac now not only manages his non-verbal expressions much more effectively, but is pacing conversations better, phrasing what he says more carefully, and coming across in a more measured way which engages others more successfully.
 The feedback from across the business is ‘glowing.’